MrGallo/pbd-python/docs/_sources/exercises/filtering-objects.md.txt

 ![Student UML](examples/uml-student-2.png)

-Create a function that will take a list of ``Student`` objects and a student id to search for.
-The function will return a single
+Create a function that will take a list of ``Student`` objects and an ``int`` value for a grade.
+The function will return a sub-list of all
-``Student`` object if there is a student with that id, or ``None`` if it doesn't exist in the list.
+``Student`` objects in that grade.
 Annotate this function and provide a doc-string.

 In a ``main`` function, write code that proves the function works both for found and not found student ids.